-Place of application: Local offices of the state Department of Social Services.
+Place of application: Local offices of the Departments of Social Services; state supervised.

-Scope of coverage: Optional state supplement provided to every needy aged, blind, and disabled person who lives in an assisted living facility (domiciliary institution) or in an approved adult family care home and who is eligible for SSI benefits or would be eligible except for excess income.
+Scope of coverage: Optional state supplement provided to every needy aged, blind, and disabled person who lives in an assisted living facility (domiciliary institution) or in an approved adult foster care home and who is eligible for SSI benefits or would be eligible except for excess income.
 Children under age 18 are not eligible for optional supplementation.